 This calculator does not work out the duty that applies if you are a foreign purchaser buying a residential property with anyone who is not a foreign purchaser.
-For information on how duty is calculated in these circumstances, including where the first home buyer duty exemption, concession or reduction applies, see our FAQs for foreign purchasers.
+For information on how duty is calculated in these circumstances, including where the first home buyer duty exemption, concession or reduction applies, see our frequently asked questions for foreign purchasers.

 Registration on title

-The land transfer and title certificate are then taken to Land Use Victoria for registration, usually within a few days following settlement.
+The land transfer and title certificate are then registered at Land Use Victoria, usually at settlement.
 The registration on title in your name is your proof that you own the property.